 Exploring that question helped them focus on Mayo Clinic.
 "We heard Dr. Andre Terzic describe his vision for cardiac regeneration at several Mayo events," says Kathy, "and the more we learned, the more excited we became."

 Harnessing the body's ability to heal itself

 Andre Terzic, M.D., Ph.D.

 Cardiac regenerative medicine is an initiative whose premise is elegant in its simplicity and profound in its impact.
-"Our team is harnessing the body's ability to heal itself," says Andre Terzic, M.D., Ph.D., the Michael S. and Mary Sue Shannon Family Director of Mayo Clinic's Center for Regenerative Medicine.
+"Our team is harnessing the body's ability to heal itself," says Andre Terzic, M.D., Ph.D., the Michael S. and Mary Sue Shannon Family Director of Mayo Clinic's Center for Regenerative Biotherapeutics.
 "If you've had a paper cut on your finger or skinned your knee falling off a bicycle, you've experienced this self-healing phenomenon, initiated by the body's own ability to renew and keep our tissues and organs healthy.
 We're applying the same principle to cardiovascular diseases, the leading cause of death among men and women throughout the world."